-Problem Statement 1: Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like

-Root Cause 1: PTA has not been successfully active in the past few years.
-Many parents are working multiple jobs, and others feel less comfortable being a part of the campus because of language/cultural barriers.

-Problem Statement 1 Areas: Demographics
+Problem Statement 1: Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like.Root Cause 1: PTA has not been successfully active in the past few years.Problem Statement 1 Areas: Demographics

-Problem Statement 2: Our eighth grade STAAR Social Studies scores are in need of improvement.
+Problem Statement 2: Our eighth grade STAAR Social Studies scores are in need of improvement.Root Cause 2: Inconsistent implementation of rigorous instructional practices has led to lower than expected scores.Problem Statement 2 Areas: Student Learning

-Root Cause 2: New personnel and an early resignation lead to low performance in terms of STAAR scores.

-Problem Statement 2 Areas: Student Learning

-Problem Statement 3: Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas
+Problem Statement 3: Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas.
 Root Cause 3: Students with diverse language backgrounds and experiences take longer to develop strong literacy skills.
-Our diverse population of students enters school with different levels of preparedness, which has been complicated by the pandemic in which students didn't receive literacy instruction in a systematic and intentional way.
+Our diverse population of students enters school with different levels of preparedness.